tcpalmer/nina-scheduler/synchronization.md

 For example, if the exposure on the server is using the 'Lum' Exposure Template and the profile in use on the client also defines a 'Lum' Exposure Template, then the one on the client will be used.

+## Exposure Planning

+The system that determines what exposures to take during a given target plan window is unchanged for synchronized operation and might result in taking more exposures than desired.
+For example, your plan has 20 Lum exposures remaining of 3 minutes each and a one hour plan window.
+The exposure planner will fill that window with 20 exposures.
+However, with a server and one client, you might take nearly 40 exposures in that one hour period.
+Since the planner won't run until the next planning window, you will have overshot the number of desired images and potentially wasted time.

+This may be addressed in a future release.
+For now, you can just reduce the number of desired exposures in your plans if you're running synchronized.

 ## Image Grading

 Grading for images captured on the client is done by that client instance.
 It will (mostly) operate as usual, determining if the image is acceptable or not, writing the record to the [Acquired Images](post-acquisition/acquisition-data.html) table, and updating the applicable Exposure Plan.